yasirkula/UnityRuntimeInspector/README.md

 ```csharp
 public static DraggedReferenceItem CreateDraggedReferenceItem( Object reference, PointerEventData draggingPointer, UISkin skin = null );
 ```

-Note that dragged reference items are created on a separate **Screen Space - Overlay** canvas so that they can be drawn on top of everything.
-You may want to change this canvas's properties for UI consistency (like its *CanvasScaler*'s properties).
-In that case, simply use the **RuntimeInspectorUtils.DraggedReferenceItemsCanvas** property to access this canvas.

 ### E.3.
 CUSTOM PROPERTY DRAWERS